-Voting Choices and Board Recommendation vote in favor of approving the stock incentive plan; vote against the approval of the stock incentive plan; or abstain from voting on the approval of the stock incentive plan.
-The Board recommends a vote FOR the stock incentive plan. vote in favor of each shareholder proposal; vote against each shareholder proposal; vote in favor of one or more shareholder proposals; vote against one or more shareholder proposals; abstain from voting on one or more shareholder proposals; or abstain from voting on all shareholder proposals.
+Proposal Voting Choices and Board Recommendation Proposal No. 4: Wal-Mart Stores, Inc. vote in favor of approving the stock incentive plan; Stock Incentive Plan of 2015 vote against the approval of the stock incentive plan; or abstain from voting on the approval of the stock incentive plan.
+The Board recommends a vote FOR the stock incentive plan.
+Proposal Nos.
+5-9: Shareholder vote in favor of each shareholder proposal; Proposals Appearing in this Proxy vote against each shareholder proposal; Statement vote in favor of one or more shareholder proposals; vote against one or more shareholder proposals; abstain from voting on one or more shareholder proposals; or abstain from voting on all shareholder proposals.
 The Board recommends a vote AGAINST each of the shareholder proposals.